bfontaine/AC6/README.md

 ### Vim syntax highlighting

 Run `make vim-clap-syntax` and follow the instructions.
-It will add syntax support for Clap in Vim.
+It will add basic syntax support for Clap in Vim.

 ## Tests